-ACT was founded in 2008 in Baltimore, MD, and is currently working is six urban communities (St. Louis, Providence, New Haven, Winston-Salem, Raleigh, Baltimore).
+ACT was founded in 2008 in Baltimore, MD.
 We work with diverse teams of partners to address issues relating to community health & nutrition, educational opportunities, and workforce development.

 Our goal is to have a long-term positive effect on distressed low-income communities by creating or strengthening programs and initiatives that improve living standards, economic opportunities, and educational outcomes.
 ACT supports place-based strategies to improve the physical environment of a community and coordinate support systems that work to integrate social and economic opportunities for low-income residents.